 What can we help with?

 - inadequate lighting

 - water supply

-Where any properties (HMO or single occupancy) are found to have problems PSH will first seek to resolve these with the landlord(s) through discussion and by writing to them.
-However, where the landlord(s) fail to comply, PSH can serve legal notices requiring necessary work to improve or make the property safe.
+Where any properties (HMO or single occupancy) are found to have problems we will first try to resolve these with the landlord(s) through talking to them and by writing to them.
+However, where the landlord(s) fail to comply, we can serve legal notices requiring necessary work to improve or make the property safe.